Tonight I couldn’t stand myself alone, that’s why I went to see a movie.

 You need air.

 An old colonial house in the middle of nowhere, it’s hot, it’s the South, alcohol and deep fried pickles.
-Men and women; a fight for survival and an animal wrestle that brings out the inner power a human being possesses to hang on life.
+Men and women; a fight for survival and an animal wrestle that brings out the inner power a human being possessed to hang on life.

 I don’t fucking need to wear a bra if I don’t want to!

-You never know who you really are, until you’re pushed to the limit.
+You never know who you really are until you’re pushed to the limit.
 And no matter how sweet suicide might sound to your ears, no matter how hard you try to punish yourself with overdoses of self-hate, you will always fight for your own survival, if threatened by the brutal violation of your body, and soul.

-The end, somehow, is death anyway.
+The end - somehow - is death anyway.